GDSC-IIIT-V/ASJ2021_IIITV/README.md

 <b> Application Link & Future Scope : </b>
-App is currently in development phase as functionality is complete but we need to work on designs and after that we will try to implement some fetatures like blog writing,content posting in app related to education genres itself
+App is currently in development phase as functionality is complete but we need to work on designs and after that we will try to implement some features like blog writing,content posting in app related to education genre's itself

 Link to apk file: https://github.com/GDSC-IIIT-V/ASJ_Submition_Apk.git